 If you would like to be part of any future exhibition and have a love of botanical art then why not join us, we would love to display your work.

-Our next exhibition is scheduled for May 2020 with a theme focussed on "native plants" so look out for more details in January 2020.
-The exhibition will again be open to all our members with the guarantee that at least one piece of their work will be included.
+Our next exhibition was scheduled for May 2020 with a theme focussed on "native plants".
+However, events have obviously overtaken us and we will be announcing calls for entries to our next exhibition as soon as we can.
+Exhibitions are always open to all our members with the guarantee that at least one piece of their work will be included.

 We hope you enjoy our "Winter Warmer" Exhibition.